maddisondavid/ngTestHarness/api.md

 **Params**

 - html `string` - The html to be used by the module to create the page DOM
-- vars `object` - For the purpose of scope inheritance, this contains variables that should be on the parent scope for the child to inherit
+- vars `Object` - For the purpose of scope inheritance, this contains variables that should be on the parent scope for the child to inherit

 **Returns**: `string` - Html
 <a name="getIsolate"></a>